-However, our data protection lead has day-to-day responsibility for data protection issues in our school.
+However, our data protection lead (DPL) has day-to-day responsibility for data protection issues in our school.

-If you have any questions, concerns or would like more information about anything mentioned in this privacy notice, please contact them:
+If you have any questions, concerns or would like more information about anything mentioned in policy, please contact the DPL:

-• Anne Jones, ajones4@bucksgfl.org.uk, 01494 758368.
+• Helen King, hking@hcschool.uk, 01494 758368.